hebrides/intern-training/README.md

 ### Part 5.
 Tech Stacks

 You should know what a "technology stack" means.
-Stacks refer to the multitude of tools available to construct client-server software.
-Such a toolset diversity is beneficial but can cause [confusion](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) for beginners.
+An client-server app's tech stack refers to the set of commercial and free tools used to build, deploy, and host the app.
+In modern development, there are a multitude of these tools, and this diversity can cause [confusion](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f#.ahu2qlv13) for beginners.
+Instead of exploring every possible tech stack, use the set of tools that best solve your problem.
+New isn't always better.

 1) https://stackshare.io/stacks
 2) https://youtu.be/Sxxw3qtb3_g